Discover Hunter Valley Breweries

 Hunter Wine Lab

 Don’t be fooled by the name.
-Hunter Wine Lab offers craft been by Zymurgy in Pale Ale, Pilsner, Choc Milk Porter and more in addition to their artisan wines.
+Hunter Wine Lab offers craft beer by Zymurgy in Pale Ale, Pilsner and Choc Milk Porter in addition to their artisan wines.
 Hunter Wine Lab was established to showcase the traditional fruits and wine making of the old world, along with the ingenuity and developments of the new world.
-Experience beer or wine tasting sessions whilst seated in the engine room of a working vinyard and learn the process of creation.
+Experience craft beer or wine tasting sessions whilst seated in the engine room of a working vinyard and learn the process of creation.
 Their love of the Hunter Valley gives them the drive to get up each morning and do what they do.

 Address: 433 Hermitage Road, Pokolbin NSW 2320